darekf77/taon/README.md

 and press: **ctrl(cmd) + shift + b**.

 # Main idea - Isomorphic TypeScript Classes
 The main reason why this framework has huge potential is that you can use your backend code ( usualy ExpressJS, REST controllers ) as Anguar 2+ services, to access your RESTfull backend.

+This will allow you to change business login very quickly, without confusion.

 **Morphi CLI tool** is responsible for magic behing stripping of backend code for browser version ( web app or ionic mobile app).